The Psychology of Splitting: Exploring the Defense Mechanism

 As all defense mechanisms, splitting occurs unconsciously.
 We split but believe we are open minded.
 Being alert to key flags of splitting can help reveal the dangerous practice.

 - Opportunities seen as “no risk” or “100% likely to fail.”
-Most opportunities are a mixture, with varying degrees of risk
+Most opportunities are a mixture, with varying degrees of risk.

-- People are “demons” or “angels”
+- People are “demons” or “angels.”

-- Science, history, or news is either a “complete fact” or a “complete lie”
+- Science, history, or news is either a “complete fact” or a “complete lie.”

-- Efforts are either a complete “failure” or “perfect success”
+- Efforts are either a complete “failure” or “perfect success.”

-A Few Final Words
+A Few Words by Psychology Fanatic

 Defenses get a bad rap.
 They, however, play a role in mental health.
 The problem occurs when they become a prominent part of our personalities, preventing healthy interaction with experience and others.
-Oddly, we like to split defense mechanisms into rigid categories of ‘good’ and ‘bad’.
+Oddly, we like to split defense mechanisms into rigid categories of ‘good’ and ‘bad’.Â

 Like many other wellness strategies, we must mindfully examine our lives, attending to mechanisms that interfere with relationships, knowledge, and growth.
 If a practice enhances our life, than it is helpful.
 If our protective practice limits or damages futures than it is most likely unhealthy and we should modify or discard it.